usc-sail/barista/README.md

 We provide a Makefile for installing Kaldi, libcppa and GraphViz under `barista/tools` directory.
 We recommend installing Kaldi and libcppa using this makefile.
 If for some reason you cannot install GraphViz (>=2.30) using the system package manager, you can install it using this Makefile.
-If you do so, don't forget to add `--with-graphviz=tools/graphviz` option when calling the barista configure script.

 If you already have a recent version of Kaldi trunk (revision >= 3755) installed at another location, you may skip installing Kaldi and provide this